 When you suffer injuries in a car accident, you have to seek medical treatment either in a hospital or at a clinic.
 During the initial conversations with the insurance adjuster, he or she may tell you that the company will gladly cover any copayments or necessary treatment costs for your recovery.
 However, insurance companies rarely pay for 100% of your treatments without a hassle.
 Since they have to pay for your injuries, insurance companies will try to reduce their liability for your medical costs as much as possible.

 Before you speak to an insurance adjuster or representative after your Kentucky accident, seek the advice of a car accident attorney as soon as possible.
-Your attorney can advise you on navigating negotiations with these adjusters and help you evaluate any settlement offers.
+Your Louisville personal injury attorney can advise you on navigating negotiations with these adjusters and help you evaluate any settlement offers.
 Contact our office today to schedule a free consultation and initial case evaluation